Get

 Image By: Sanyalux Srisurin, Shutterstock

-Can My Shih Tzu Fly If I Can’t Take Him in the Cabin?
+Can My Shih Tzu Fly If I Can’t Take Them in the Cabin?

 In some cases, it may not be possible to take your Shih Tzu in the cabin.
-If this is the case, you can still bring them along with you by traveling in the plane’s cargo hold.
+If this is the case, you can still bring them along with you but they will have to travel in the plane’s cargo hold.
 Many airlines offer kenneling services that allow your pet to travel as cargo in a secure and temperature-controlled environment during transit.
 While it’s not ideal for every pet owner, it is a great option for those who cannot take their pets in the cabin but can’t leave their pets at home.
 Before booking your flight, be sure to get all of the necessary paperwork and requirements from your airline and your vet so that you can ensure that your pet is safe and secure while they travel.

 If your Shih Tzu is a certified service dog, they may be allowed to board the plane in the cabin without being kenneled.
 Each airline has different requirements for service dogs, so make sure you check with them before booking your flight.